tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 Before we start, let’s take a moment to establish our domain.
 I’m going to choose the admin dashboard because it’s pretty broadly applicable and most software projects have at least some notion of an admin dashboard.
-However, **at a high level**, I think you could apply almost everything below to pretty much any domain you want.
+However, **at a high-level**, I think you could apply almost everything below to pretty much any domain you want.

 So from here on out, our “program” is an “admin dashboard”.

 In my experience an admin dashboard usually serves two main roles:

 1. Exposing an insider look at data to aid in debugging and monitoring.
-1. Exposing actions that only certain people are able to perform under certain conditions
+1. Exposing actions that only certain people can perform under certain conditions

 Let’s focus on the second for now.